feathersjs/docs/guides/chat/processing.md

 ## What's next?

 In this section we added three hooks to pre- and postprocess our message and user data.
 We now have a complete API to send and retrieve messages including authentication.

+In the [frameworks](../frameworks/readme.md) you can now find more resources on specific frameworks like React, React Native, Angular or VueJS and how to create a complete chat frontend with signup, loging, user listing and messages.

+You can also browse the [API](../../api/readme.md) which has a lot of information on the usage of Feathers and its database datapers.